List of All-Ireland Senior Football Championship finals

 The All-Ireland Men's Senior Football Championship, the premier competition in Gaelic football, is an annual series of games played in Ireland during the summer and early autumn, and organised by the Gaelic Athletic Association (GAA).
 Contested by the top male inter-county football teams in Ireland, the tournament has taken place every year since 1887, except in 1888 when the competition was not played due to a tour of the United States by would-be competitors.

-The competition culminates on the third or fourth Sunday in September with the All-Ireland Men's Senior Football Championship Final.
+The competition traditionally culminates on the third or fourth Sunday in September with the All-Ireland Men's Senior Football Championship Final.
+Since 2022 the final game played on the third Sunday of July.
 The winning team receives the Sam Maguire Cup.

-The final has been played at Croke Park in Dublin since 1913, with the exception of the 1947 final which was played at the Polo Grounds in New York.
-Finals held before the GAA's acquirement of Croke Park were played at venues around Dublin and the counties of Cork, Kildare and Tipperary.
+Finals held before the GAA's acquisition of Croke Park in 1913 were played at various venues in Dublin, Cork, Kildare, and Tipperary; since then the final has been played at Croke Park in Dublin, except for the 1947 final which was played at the Polo Grounds in New York.